GSpratt97/theOtherTeam/README.md

-# theOtherTeam adding a new line Ismail
+# theOtherTeam adding a new line Ismail.